qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 Geometries (if present) are combined into one multipart geometry for each group.
 Output attributes are computed depending on each given aggregate definition.

-This algorithm allows to use the default aggregation functions of the QGIS field calculator.
+This algorithm allows to use the default aggregation functions of the QGIS Expression engine.

 Parameters
 ..........

 ``Input layer`` [vector: any]
-  Vector layer in input
+  Vector layer in input to aggregate the features from

 ``Group by expression`` [tablefield: any]
   Choose the grouping field.
-In *NULL* all features will be grouped
+If *NULL* all features will be grouped

   Default: *NULL*